 INT 05-05 Status

 On August 4, 2018, the Statutory Accounting Principles (E) Working Group updated this interpretation to add a description of the Coverage Gap Discount Program, amend existing guidance on program payments and update definitions.
+On TBD, the Working Group updated this interpretation to reference guidance in INT 24-02.
 No further discussion is planned.

 Appendix – Commonly Used Terms for Medicare Part D Coverage